Syngio/JailbreakArchive/README.md

 # **The Jailbreak Archive 4.0**
 These are some Jailbreak saveinstances I have collected over time.

-You could use these some of these files to re-script the game (And have your own Jailbreak, how amazing!)
+You could use these some of these place files to re-script the game (And have your own Jailbreak, how amazing!)

 # **Places List (And features)**